Tiffany Law Estate Planning

 Here are a few reasons why you may need an estate plan:

-• Avoid probate court;
+• Avoid the hassle of probate court;

-• Qualify for need-based government programs;
+• Ensure you and/or your loved ones qualify for need-based government programs;

 Different Aspects of Estate Planning